robalford/forloop_lesson/README.md

         print(str(num + 1) + "): " + compliment)
 ```

 Whoa, what the heck is that `enumerate` thing?
-It's a special Python function that gives you the current for loop item's
+It's a special built-in Python function that gives you the current for
-list index as well as the item itself.
-The enumerate function returns two values (`list_index`, `item`) for you to use
+loop item's list index as well as the item itself.
+The enumerate function returns two values (`list_index`, `item`)
-inside your loop block.
+for each item that you can use inside your loop block.

 In the example, we have named these values `num` and `compliment`.
 In the `print` statement,
-we change the item's list index `num` from an integer to a string and add 1 to it because loop list indexes begin
+we change the item's list index `num` from an integer to a string and add 1 to it because list indexes begin
 with 0, but your friends would think it was weird if you started counting with 0 and that might blow our cover.

 Your automated complimenting has been going great.
 All of your followers feel very appreciated.
 But today you want